rzuckerm/glotter2/doc/global-glotter2-configuration.rst

 Description
 ^^^^^^^^^^^

 ``tests`` is a dictionary that describes auto-generated tests.
-Each auto-generate test has a name that is a key.
+Each auto-generated test has a name that is a key.

+Each of these tests may have a list of input names, ``inputs``.
+This is optional, and it is ignored if ``requires_parameters`` is ``false``.
+Each item gives a name to each value in the ``input`` field.
+This field is used for auto-generated test documentation.
+If not specified, a single input called `"Input"` is assumed.
+When ``requires_parameters`` is ``false``, the test documentation just refers to the requirements section.

 Each of these tests have is a list of parameter dictionaries, ``params``.
 This is required.
 Each list has the following item:

 - ``name`` is a name of the parameter.
 - ``input`` is an input value to the test for this parameter.